 This is where to see LoRa and LoRaWAN in a nutshell.
 Now a bit more details on the technological, use case and roll-out level.

-LoRa and LoRaWAN: from a leading LPWAN enabler in Europe to increasing presences across the globe
+From a leading LPWAN enabler in Europe to a global ecosystem

 LoRaWAN and LoRa were already widely available in several European countries since mainly 2016 (nationwide, for specific applications and pilot projects and/or moving beyond local deployments).